plantoncloud/gcp-artifact-registry-docker-login-action/README.md

 This action performs the following steps:
 - Fetch the Artifact Store key from Planton Cloud service
 - Login to the Docker registry using the fetched key
-- Build the Docker image using the provided image name and tag
+- Build the Docker image using the provided image repo and tag
 - Push the Docker image to the specified Docker repository